Effect of control procedures on the evolution of entanglement in open quantum systems: Dynamic decoupling and the effect on ESD

 \section{Dynamic decoupling and the effect on ESD}

-As discussed in the Introduction, open-loop control strategies involve application of suitably tailored control fields on the system of interest, with the aim of achieving dynamic decoupling of the system from the environment \cite{viola98,vt99,viola99,Agarwal99}.
-Bang-Bang control is a particular form of such decoupling where the decoupling interactions are switched on and off at a rate faster than that set by the environment.
+As discussed earlier, open-loop control strategies involve the application of suitably tailored control fields on the system of interest, with the aim of achieving dynamic decoupling of the system from the environment \cite{viola98,Vitali99,viola99,Agarwal99,Agarwal01,Agarwal01b}.
+Bang-Bang control is a particular form of such decoupling where the decoupling interactions are switched on and off at a rate faster than the rate of interaction set by the environment.
 The application of suitable radio frequency (RF) pulses, applied fast enough, averages out unwanted effects of the environment and suppresses decoherence.
-In this section, we compare the effect of Bang-Bang decoupling on the evolution of entanglement in systems connected to two different types of baths.
-One bath type is composed of infinitely many harmonic oscillators at a finite non-zero temperature $T$ and couples locally to a two-level atom acting as the qubit, while the other adds random telegraph noise to a Josephson-junction charge qubit.
-It has been shown for the former case that all two-qubit states shows ESD at finite $T$ \cite{ss1}.
+In this section, we compare the effect of Bang-Bang decoupling on the evolution of entanglement, using channel-state duality and factorization law of entanglement decay, in systems connected to two different types of baths.
+One bath type is composed of infinitely many harmonic oscillators at a finite temperature $T$ and couples locally to a two-level atom acting as the qubit, while the other adds random telegraph noise to a Josephson-junction charge qubit.
+It has been shown for the former case that all two-qubit states shows ESD at non-zero $T$ \cite{SKG10}.